ratchek-config/server_setup_files/Steps.md

 Navigate to wherever dir you store your projects in
 curl -O https://raw.githubusercontent.com/ratchek-config/server_setup_files/master/local_setup_script
 (**TODO** : Add a custom authentication app to the project.
-User models need to be overridden before the first migrate) chmod u+x local_setup_script
+User models need to be overridden before the first migrate) (**TODO** : Fix requirements so that it starts out with the latest version, but then freezes them after installation) chmod u+x local_setup_script
 ./local_setup_script